hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 ## Observability Gone Wrong

 This is probably my biggest gripe with the current direction of observability.
-Engineering has always been a bit of a silo from the rest of the business; it's understandable, of course, you have a very specialized field filled to the brim with a very rapidly evolving internally focused set of concerns--no wonder it's going to look completely alien to others.
+Engineering has always been a bit of a silo from the rest of the business; it's understandable, of course, you have a very specialised field filled to the brim with a very rapidly evolving internally focused set of concerns--no wonder it's going to look completely alien to others.
 Much of the medical field is the same way, and so is the legal field, to give two other examples.
 However, Engineering had the golden chance of a century: Here we are with complex sociotechnical systems encompassing essentially "every fucking thing a business does to business business" and we have this awesome concept of "we need to understand what we're doing" and what did we do?